ESCALATOR OF KMS ENGINEERING

 Different types in the following way

-Design and layout considerations
+Design and layout considerations Of An Escalator

-Components Landing platforms
+Components Landing platforms of Escalator

 Landing platforms are the two platforms (at the two ends) that house the curved sections of the tracks, as well as the gears and motors that drive the stairs.
 The top platform usually contains the motor assembly and the main drive gear, while the bottom holds the returned gear.
 These sections also anchor the ends of this truss.
 Each platform also has a floor and a comb plate.
 The interlocking cleats help to minimize the gap between the stairs and the landing, preventing objects or persons from becoming caught in them.